wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 >
 > And, finally, there is no reliable tool to properly resolve dependencies in Python, so I started `poetry` to bring an exhaustive dependency resolver to the Python community.

-Poetry is by [no means perfect](https://frostming.com/2019/01-04/pipenv-poetry#what-about-poetry), but is quick, easy to use, reliable and does the job done in a great way.
+Poetry is by [no means perfect](https://frostming.com/2019/01-04/pipenv-poetry#what-about-poetry) but, unlike other tools, it really does what promises.